top of page

 FREQUENTLY-ASKED QUESTIONS

-Q: Will I find a meteorite on the Chile expedition?
+Q: Will I find a meteorite on the expeditions?

 A: We cannot guarantee you will find a meteorite on any of our expeditions.
-That being said, every single one of our previous Chile expedition participants has found a meteorite on their hunt.
+That being said, every single one of our previous expeditions participants has found a meteorite on their hunt.

 Q: Is airfare included?